PEtab-dev/petab_sciml/doc/format.rst

 A PEtab SciML problem extends the version 2 PEtab standard to accommodate hybrid models (SciML problems) that combine machine learning (ML) and mechanistic components.
+In PEtab SciML, the only supported ML models are neural networks (NNs).
 Three new file types are introduced by the extension:

 1. :ref:`Neural Network Files <nn_format>`: Files
-   describing neural network (NN) models.
+   describing NN models.
 2. :ref:`Hybridization Table <hybrid_table>`: Table for assigning NN
    inputs and outputs.
 3. :ref:`Array Data Files <hdf5_array>`: HDF5 files for storing NN